 4.2.1 Based on current knowledge, one heritage asset is of international significance (Site 113), one heritage asset is of national significance (Site 30), and four heritage assets are of are considered to be of county/district (higher) significance (Sites 17, 45, 86, and 114).
-Three heritage assets are of potential county/district (higher) significance (Sites 27, 28, and 36), but require further investigation in order to characterise associated remains.
-There are 88 heritage assets of lesser county/district significance, the assessment of many of which is influenced by their occurrence within the statutorily protected landscape of the Lake District National Park.
-There are three heritage assets of negligible significance (Sites 05, 13, and 43) and 18 heritage assets of unknown significance that require further investigation (Sites 56-64, 67-8, 75, 80, 101-2, and 104-6).
+Five heritage assets are of potential county/district (lesser) significance, or higher (120-21, 133-5), but require further investigation in order to characterise associated remains.
+Three heritage assets are of potential county/district (higher) significance (Sites 27, 28, and 36), but also require further investigation in order to characterise associated remains.
+There are 115 heritage assets of lesser county/district significance, the assessment of many of which is influenced by their occurrence within the statutorily protected landscape of the Lake District National Park.
+There are three heritage assets of negligible significance (Sites 05, 13, and 43) and 24 heritage assets of unknown significance that require further investigation (Sites 56-64, 67-8, 75, 80, 101-2, 104-6, 131-32, 137, 148-9, and 156).
 There are no non-statutorily designated Conservation Areas within the study area.
 There are no locally listed assets or areas of archaeological sensitivity defined in a local plan within the study area.